Joseph Saxton: Return to the US

 After almost a decade abroad, Saxton returned to Philadelphia in 1837 and accepted a position at the Philadelphia Mint, first as superintended the making of machinery and then as curator of weights and measures, accurate sets of which were furnished to national and State governments.
 Among his inventions of this time may be mentioned a mirror comparator for comparing standards of length and a new form of dividing engine; a self-registering tide gauge, and an immersed hydrometer.

+In the fall of 1839, either around September 25 or October 16, Saxton took what is one of the oldest surviving photographs (daguerreotype) taken in the U.S. There were earlier photographs taken in the United States by the calotype process during spring 1839 and daguerreotypes in September of that year.

-In the fall of 1839, Saxton used a daguerreotype to take what is generally considered to be the first known photograph taken in the U.S. The image was taken from the window of his office at the Philadelphia Mint and captured the cupola of Central High School and a portion of the State Armory building.
+The image was taken from the window of his office at the Philadelphia Mint and captured the cupola of Central High School and a portion of the State Armory building.
 It was taken on a sheet of polished metal.
 A seidlitz powder box with a few flakes of iodine answered for a coating box, while a cigar box and burning glass were improvised for a camera.
 An iron spoon served to heat the mercury to develop the plate.
 The picture which was produced is owned by the Historical Society of Pennsylvania.

-Fellow photographic pioneer Robert Cornelius, the author of the first photographic portrait ever taken, designed the photographic plate of the image.

 The first reference to the photograph appeared on 24 October 1839 in the United States Gazette.

-An 1897 publication about public schools of Philadelphia indicates it was taken on October 16, 1839, the day after the definite account of Daguerre's process was published in Philadelphia.
+After Saxton took his first experimental images, he approached Robert Cornelius to supply him with better photographic plates.
+Cornelius took up an interest in photography and opened one of the first daguerreotype studios in May 1840.